 2. Frozen pipes

-If your pipes freeze and burst while you’re in Hawaii one January, your insurance policy won’t cover the water damage.
-That’s because insurers mandate that during the winter, homeowners can’t leave their homes unattended for more than four days at a time without losing eligibility for coverage for burst pipes.
+If your pipes freeze and burst, you have coverage.
+If you’re vacationing in winter, however, your insurance policy may not cover the water damage.
+That’s because insurers mandate that during the winter, homeowners can’t leave their homes unattended for more than 4 days at a time without losing eligibility for coverage for burst pipes.
 That’s waived, however, if you get a responsible person to check on the property every day.
+It’s also a good idea to have someone check your mailbox, shovel your sidewalk, and clear the snow around your home to prevent potential thieves from entering your home.

-While damage from burst pipes and broken dishwashers is included in standard homeowner’s policies, no other water damage is.
+While damage from burst pipes and broken dishwashers is included in standard homeowner’s policies, there are other ways water can damage your home.
 You can buy additional insurance to cover damage from sewer backups and, depending on whether or not you live in a flood zone, overland water flooding (water from torrential rainfalls and overflowing lakes and rivers).
 Insurance for tsunami and saltwater damage isn’t available.

 4. Vacant properties

-Home insurance policies also won’t respond if any damage occurs on a property that’s been vacant for 30 days or more.
+Home insurance policies won’t help if damage occurs on a property vacant for 30 days or more.
 Vacant, however, is different from unoccupied—this exclusion applies when there’s no furniture on the property—so snowbirds off to Florida or families embarking on summer-long road trips are still covered.
-But if you’re waiting a few months between tenants, the property would be considered vacant, and you’d have to buy a vacancy permit.
+But if you’re waiting a few months between tenants, the property is vacant, according to your insurer.
+If so, you may need to buy a vacancy permit.
 This, however, only covers vandalism and other malicious acts.

 5. Poor upkeep